December 2, 2024

 From AI to FinOps, our team's collective brainpower fuels this blog.

+Can AI be used to predict, and can AI forecasting help prevent overruns?
 According to Gartner, 60% of leaders in the IT infrastructure and operations division see cost overruns, affecting their on-premises budget.

 Because of the cost overruns, many companies investing in cloud infrastructure are increasingly returning to on-premises.
 This dents the 'glamorized' picture of cloud computing being a cost savior for IT operations.